josmaf/aws-project-runner/README.md

 Custom library/Decorator/App (to be decided) to automate data managing and code execution in AWS (by now):

 0. Clean & create infrastructure
 1. Send all-what-is-needed to S3: input data, code, auxiliary files
+2. Launch EC2 instance
-2. Build Docker image in EC2
+3. Build Docker image in EC2
-3. Send Docker image to ECR
+4. Send Docker image to ECR
-4. Run image as a container in EC2 or ECS (currently exploring...).
+5. Run image as a container in EC2 or ECS (currently exploring...).
 The container must be able to:
 	a.
 Download data from S3 to the container file system
 	b.
 Run code
 	c.
 Send results from the container file system to S3, and a http link to the S3 console to the user
-5. Destroy all the infrastructure used except the S3 bucket and the ECR repository
+6. Destroy all the infrastructure used except the S3 bucket and the ECR repository

 ### **How**: